Get

 8. Pay attention to your pup’s body language.

-For successful interactions, you want to ensure that meetings with other dogs are long enough for them and your pup to get acquainted, but not so long that your dog becomes uncomfortable or gets worn out.
+For successful interactions, ensure that meetings with other dogs are long enough for them and your pup to get acquainted, but not so long that your dog becomes uncomfortable or exhausted.
 So, keep an eye on your dog to pick up any cues they’re giving about how they’re feeling.

 9. Go on walks regularly and occasionally mix things up.